 Most Helpful Review

-Find out what your peers are saying about Quality Center vs. Zeenyx AscentialTest and others in Test Management Tools.
+Find out what your peers are saying about Quality Center vs. Zeenyx AscentialTest and other solutions.

 Ability to customize modules, particularly Defect Tracking module on company specific needs

 The enhanced dashboards capabilities are useful for senior management to view the progress of releases under the portfolio in one go and also drill down to the graphs.

 By standardizing our template, we publish reports at the business unit level.

 I like the traceability, especially between requirements, testing, and defects.

 You can do your development from start to finish: starting with the requirements, ending with defects, and testing in-between.

 You can plan ahead with all the requirements and the test lab set it up as a library, then go do multiple testing times, recording the default that's in the system.

 Cross project customization through template really helps to maintain standards with respect to fields, workflows throughout the available projects.